 Why a Rattlesnake?

 The rattlesnake was a logical choice for colonists in North America.
 This deadly reptile is native to the western hemisphere.
-Its natural habitats have been identified throughout Central, North, and South America.
-The western diamondback, one of the most prolific of the over 24 rattlesnake species, is mostly concentrated in the southwestern United States and northern Mexico.
+Its natural habitat is throughout Central, North, and South America.
+The western diamondback is concentrated in the southwestern United States and northern Mexico.
 The snake’s ferocity and connection to the geography of the colonies made it a powerful image to represent the colonists’ values and message.

-The ‘Don’t Tread on Me’ rattlesnake depicts a rattlesnake coiled up and ready to strike.
+The “Don’t Tread on Me” rattlesnake depicts a rattlesnake coiled up and ready to strike.
 The intended message was that America, like the rattlesnake, would not back down, nor would they attack, unless their rights were infringed on.
-For many, the flag was meant as both a warning, and a promise.
-Additionally, the Gadsden flag may have symbolized the young country’s readiness to defend themselves, rather than back down.
+For many, the flag is both a warning and a promise.
+Additionally, the Gadsden flag may have symbolized the young country’s readiness to defend itself, rather than back down.
 Check out this article to discover “The Join, or Die” Flag vs. “Don’t Tread on Me” Compared.
 History, Meaning, and More!

 Don’t Tread on Me Meaning Now

-The ‘Don’t Tread on Me’ meaning now refers to a motto adopted by Libertarians.
+The “Don’t Tread on Me” meaning now refers to a motto adopted by Libertarians.
 They think that the politicians in charge of running the United States government are irresponsible and have compromised the current system.
-They feel that American government should not tread on its citizens with policies that are unjust like weapon band, high taxes, and other policies.
+They feel that the American government should not tread on its citizens with policies that are unjust like weapon band, high taxes, and other policies.

-Libertarian thinkers have adopted both the flag and the motto as a political stance to their government.
+Libertarian thinkers have adopted both the flag and the motto as a political stance for their government.
 They believe the American system is compromised and those in power are responsible.
-Backed by the Gadsden Flag and the American constitution, libertarians believe the government should not tread on them with abusive policies such as high taxes, weapon bans or any other authoritarian policies.
+Backed by the Gadsden Flag and the American constitution, libertarians believe the government should not tread on them with abusive policies such as high taxes, weapon bans, or any other authoritarian policies.